'Not the time for sightseeing' in lava-hit neighborhood

 (CNN)Hawaiian authorities are urging sightseers to stay away as Leilani Estates residents return to check on their neighborhood, which is threatened by lava and toxic gases emerging from fissures in the subdivision.

-Big Island's Kilauae volcano erupted Thursday, spewing molten rock and high levels of sulfur dioxide.
+Big Island's Kilauea volcano erupted Thursday, spewing molten rock and high levels of sulfur dioxide.

 Cracks emerged in the volcano's East Rift Zone -- an area of fissures miles away from the volcano's summit.
 All residents of Leilani Estates, a community of about 1,700 people near Big Island's eastern edge, and nearby Lanipuna Gardens were ordered to evacuate.